Find Affordable College Courses

 $11,204 Average Tuition & Fees

-With a ranking of #10, Chicago State University did quite well on this year’s best value schools for sociology students.
-CSU is a small public school located in the city of Chicago.
+Chicago State University ranked #10 on this year’s Best Value Sociology Schools in Illinois list.
+CSU is a small public school located in the large city of Chicago.

-In-state tuition fees for undergraduate students at CSU are $11,204 per year.
+The average tuition and fees for an in-state undergraduate at CSU are $11,204 a year.
 After completing their degree, sociology graduates from CSU carry an average student debtload of $42,750.

 Best Value Sociology Colleges in the Great Lakes Region

-Explore all the Best Value Sociology Schools in the Great Lakes Area or other specific states within that region.
+Explore all the Best Value Sociology Colleges in the Great Lakes Area or other specific states within that region.

 State Degrees Awarded